dominikzogg-legacy/vagrant-php/README.md

 #### supported php versions

-If you dlike to change the php version, you need to run `vagrant destroy and vagrant up`.
+If you d'like to change the php version, you need to run `vagrant destroy and vagrant up`.

  * 5.5-original
  * 5.5